CaptainChicky/Hailstone-Numbers/readme.md

-both axes linear should accept a height
+both axes linear should accept a height, except l==3